shield-wall/erison.work/src/content/blog/a-beginners-guide-to-setting-up-php-on-your-computer.md

   - developer
   - beginner
   - setup
-description: The easiest way to setup the whole PHP stack locally with one command only.
+description: Easily install and configure the entire PHP stack on your machine in one simple step, perfect for beginners.
 ---

 My goal with this post is you have a _PHP environment_ running on your machine quickly and easy.